assemblaj/Visual-Novel-Toolkit/README.md

-CYOA-Toolkit
+Visual Novel -Toolkit
 ============
-Library for making Choose Your Own Adventure Book style games in libgdx.
+Library for making Visual Novel style games in libgdx.
 Unfinished.
 Purpose of this is for me to learn libgdx and work on a large project.

 Originally, triggers were written in string arrays in jSon files.
 Since that was a bad